 This photo shows U.S. actress Tanya Boyd, who was among the best elements of films such as Black Shampoo, Solomon King, Black Heat, and of course, Ilsa, Harem Keeper of the Oil Sheiks, as well as an enhancement to television shows like Good Times, What’s Happening, and the epic mini-series Roots.
 She’s seen here in a shot from around 1973 that makes us remember, like every good Freudian, that sex is really at the root of everything.
 Mid-century crime writers understood this, which is why, while all appetites are indulged rampantly, from the craving for drink to the obsession with money, sex is nearly always the catalyst for rash action.
 In essence: Do this insane thing and you’ll get laid.
 Accumulate riches and you’ll get a Boyd of your own.

 Of course, women could refuse to be impressed.
 In that way they’re all-powerful, but like the gods of Olympus, rife with human flaws.
 You’ve surely wondered, if women were able to en masse deny sex to destructive men, whether about 75% of the nonsense that goes on in the world would come to a screeching halt.
-But—hah hah—women are voraciously sexual too.
+It’s a trite if enticing thought, but—hah hah—it could never happen because women are voraciously sexual too.
 It’s a cosmic chicken-egg riddle.
-Around and around we go, whether seeking partnership with the same sex or not, gravitationally locked binary entities, hurtling through a deep void.
+Around and around we go, gravitationally locked binary entities, hurtling through a deep void.
 Amazing, isn’t it, what a single photo of Boyd can make a brain do?
 Well, the sophomore philosophy discussion group is over for today.
 We’re out.
 Feel free to ponder an additional time-stopping image of her here.

 This is probably the best known shot of U.S. actress Brenda Sykes, but she’s under-documented considering her beauty and show business résumé.
 She launched her career on television, including the soap opera One Life To Live, before appearing in a dozen or so motion pictures.
 We’ve seen her in Black Gunn, Mandingo, and Cleopatra Jones, plus she’s featured in nice promo images here and here.
 She’ll probably turn up again.
 There’s never a date on this shot when you see it online, but figure it’s from around 1971.